 Muirhead Red Squirrel Sanctuary, Dundee

-Sanctuary Publicity & Visitors
+Publicity & Visitors

-The SNH representative was making a study of natural areas within urban environments, and was particularly interested in how much enjoyment people in urban environments get from having areas of natural beauty nearby.
+An SNH representative was making a study of natural areas within urban environments, and was particularly interested in how much enjoyment people in urban environments get from having areas of natural beauty nearby.

 STV news crew with Ken Neil of DRSP